szaimen/Nextcloud-NAS-Guide/README.md

 1. After login, you will be automatically redirected and asked a second time for your password.
 Enter your **password** and the script will start
 1. The first Menu you will see, will let you configure certain **Startup Configurations**.
 It should automatically choose options for you that are not yet configured, so just press `[ENTER]` to automatically start those chosen configurations.
 Most likely only **Timezone (Change the timezone from Etc/UTC** will be pre-selected
 1. Change the Timezone to match your location (choose the **Geographic area** and the **Time zone**)
-1. Now read carefully through all information that will be presented to you
+1. Now read carefully through all information that will be presented to you (those are just a few popups until you see the next Menu)
 1. The next Menu will be the **Server Configuration Menu**.
 Here just **deselect all options**, since you will configure all recommended options later
 1. The next Menu will be the **Nextcloud Configuration Menu**.
 Since no option is necessary for now, here just press `[Enter]` to continue the setup and skip the Menu.
 1. The last Menu will be the **Additional Apps Menu**.
 Here also **deselect all options**, since you will configure all recommended options later
 1. Now **change the password** of your CLI Ubuntu user ncadmin.
-It should be a difficult password and store it at a safe place.
+It should be a difficult password and store it at a safe place.<br>
+(Difficult password means at least 16 characters long, containing small and tall letters, digits and special characters)
 1. Next **change the username and password** of the **Nextcloud admin user** and store it at a safe place, too.
+This password should be difficult, too.
 1. Wait until everything is configured
 1. Read through all information that will be presented to you and finally press `[ENTER]` to reboot your server

 Now the Nextcloud configuration should be done.
 Next, you will configure recommended options.

 **Please note: Since the server fingerprint was changed during this script, you will need to reset the server fingerprint the next time you connect to your server via SSH.**
+To do that, just type in your Console/Terminal on your client PC: `ssh-keygen -R ip-address` so e.g. `ssh-keygen -R 192.168.178.144`
 </details>

 ---